musiinow/WAFFLE/README.md

-# WAFFLE: Workload Assignment for Flexible Logistics using Layered Execution
+# WAFFLE:  Work Allocation for Fast and Flexible Logistic Execution